Understanding PE Rating for Braid Lines in Saltwater Fishing

 PE Rating vs. Line Strength

 Though the PE rating provides an idea of the line’s diameter, it doesn’t directly reflect its strength.
-Breaking strength can vary significantly even for lines with the same PE rating, depending on factors like material quality and weave density.
-For instance, two lines rated at PE 2.0 could have breaking strengths of 20lb and 40lb, respectively.
+Breaking strrain can vary significantly even for lines with the same PE rating, depending on factors like material quality and weave density.
+For instance, two lines rated at PE 2.0 could have breaking strains of 20lb and 40lb, respectively.
 Always check the manufacturer’s specs for accurate breaking strain information.

 How to Choose the Right PE Rating